alexander-schranz/sulu-backend-bundle/README.md

 ## 2. Create Repository

 Create a Repository for loading entities from the database.
-The `BackendRepository` have a default implementation for:
+The `BackendRepository` have a default implementation for them:

  - `findById`
  - `findAll`
  - `count`

-If you want to overwrite them all you can just implement the `BackendRepositoryInterface`.
+Create the functions in your repository or extend from the BackendRepository.

 ```php
 <?php